pingcap/docs-cn/ticdc/ticdc-faq.md

 ## Why do `INSERT`/`UPDATE` statements from the upstream become `REPLACE INTO` after being replicated to the downstream if I set `enable-old-value` to `true` when I create a TiCDC replication task?

 When a changefeed is created in TiCDC, the `safe-mode` setting defaults to `true`, which generates the `REPLACE INTO` statement to execute for the upstream `INSERT`/`UPDATE` statements.

-Currently, users cannot modify the `safe-mode` setting, so this issue currently has no solution.

 ## When the sink of the replication downstream is TiDB or MySQL, what permissions do users of the downstream database need?